 5.2.2.4 DID Document Registry service

 The DID Document Registry service allows to store and manage the DID documents associated to the DID to facilitate DID verification.
 Whereas each DID Document can contain at least three things: proof purposes, service specific information for which the DID document can be used, verification methods, and service endpoints.
 Proof purposes are combined with verification methods to provide mechanisms for proving things.

-For example, a DID Document can specify that a particular verification method, such as a cryptographic public key or pseudonymous biometric protocol, can be used to verify a proof that was created for the purpose of authentication.
+EXAMPLE: A DID Document can specify that a particular verification method, such as a cryptographic public key or pseudonymous biometric protocol, can be used to verify a proof that was created for the purpose of authentication.

 Service endpoints enable trusted interactions with the DID holder as well as authorized verifier.
 The DID Document Registry service offers Create (i.e. to store), Update, Revoke DID documents (i.e. deletion) related service operations.

 5.2.2.5 VC Data Registry service